Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 Does My Child Need a Multivitamin?

 One across-the-board recommendation is that all children (and adults) could use a Vitamin D supplement.
 At least in the winter here in Canada, due to our high latitude, our skin doesn’t make much vitamin.
-D even when it comes in contact with the winter sun.
-And in the summer, we’re usually slathered in sunscreen, so still not making Vitamin D
+D, even when it comes in contact with the winter sun.
+And in the summer, we’re usually slathered in sunscreen, so still not making Vitamin D.

-Do Picky Eaters Need Multivtamins?
+Do Picky Eaters Need Multivitamins?

 What about those picky eaters who avoid many foods and sometimes even entire food groups?
-It is usually meat, which may put them at risk for low iron intake.

 If your child has autism or ADHD, they may have additional nutrient needs, as they often have lower blood vitamin and mineral levels.

-And if you’re worried your child isn’t meeting the requirements, a Registered Dietitian can take a look at your child’s food records and tell you where he or she is falling short.
+So if you’re worried your child isn’t meeting the requirements, a Registered Dietitian can take a look at your child’s food records and tell you where he or she is falling short.

 Are Multivitamins Safe for Children?

 For most healthy children, a standard children’s multivitamin taken as directed is considered safe.
-However, supplements should complement a healthy diet rather than replace it.
 They supply small amounts of nutrients that don’t lead to risk of overdose at recommended dosages.
+However, supplements should complement a healthy diet, rather than replace it.

+3) Some multivitamins don’t contain many vitamins or minerals (most likely with the gummies).
 I like to see a broad range of both vitamins and minerals in a supplement.
 This is often called a “broad spectrum” supplement.

 Supplements are tested for ingredient quality, quantity, and purity.
 They are assessed for levels of contaminants like heavy metals and pesticides.
 And testing confirms that the vitamins and minerals listed on the supplement label match the amounts actually in the product.